1st Squadron, 2nd Cavalry Regiment Commander Lt. Col. Ryan David Conducts Interview during Saber Junction 25

 U.S. Army Lt.
 Col. Ryan David, Commander of 1st Squadron, 2nd Cavalry Regiment, discusses the unit's mission during Exercise Saber Junction 25 at the Joint Multinational Readiness Center (JMRC) in Hohenfels, Germany, on September 7, 2025.
 This multinational exercise unites NATO allies and partner nations, strengthening commitments to collective defense, regional stability, and enduring alliances.
 The training enhances trust, interoperability, and coordination between participating forces.
-(U.S. Army video by Sgt.
-Nathanial Johnson)
+(U.S. Army video by Capt.
+Shenicquia Fulton)

 |Date Taken: